atlassian/react-beautiful-dnd/README.md

 `react-beautiful-dnd` uses `position: fixed` to position the dragging element.
 This is quite robust and allows for you to have `position: relative | absolute | fixed` parents.
 However, unfortunately `position:fixed` is [impacted by `transform`](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/) (such as `transform: rotate(10deg);`).
 This means that if you have a `transform: *` on one of the parents of a `Draggable` then the positioning logic will be incorrect while dragging.
 Lame!
 For most consumers this will not be an issue.

 To get around this you can use [`React.Portal`](https://reactjs.org/docs/portals.html).
 We do not enable this functionality by default as it has performance problems.
 We have a [using a portal guide](/guides/using-a-portal.md) explaining the performance problem in more detail and how you can set up your own `React.Portal` if you want to.

+##### Focus retention when moving between lists

+When moving a `Draggable` from one list to another the default browser behaviour is for the *drag handle* element to loose focus.
+This is because the old element is being destroyed and a new one is being created.
+The loss of focus is not good when dragging with a keyboard as the user is then unable to continue to interact with the element.
+To improve this user experience we give a *drag handle* focus as it mounts if it had browser focus when it unmounted and nothing else has obtained browser focus.

 ##### Extending `DraggableProps.style`